Starcrafttv/Frogbot/README.md

 ![example_leaderboard](https://i.ibb.co/HVw22FM/example-leaderboard.png)

 ## About the code:
 This bot is coded in python.
 The data is stored in a database with sqlite.
 Every type of command is separated in a different cog.

+I also did not upload the full database because it contains personal data of users.
+The bot has a log file under `data/bot.log` and automatically creates backups under `data/backup/` with the data as the name.

+There are a lot of other fun features one can find in my code.

+## Run this bot:
-If you want to run this bot you need a `__tokens__.py` file under `src/bot/`.
-This file should look like this:
+You need to add your own API keys to the `__token__.py` file under `src/bot/`.
+This should look like this:
 ```python
 __tokens__ = {
     'bot': '',